wavefrontHQ/docs/pages/doc/wavefront_spring_boot.md

 Anyone can get started using the Wavefront Spring Boot Starter.

-* If you are starting a new project, add the Wavefront dependency using [https://start.spring.io](https://start.spring.io).
-* If you are configuring an existing application, you only need to add a few lines to your build.
+* The easiest way to get started is to create a new project on [start.spring.io](https://start.springboot.io).
+  - Select Spring Boot 2.3 or later and your favorite build system
+  - Include at least the `Wavefront` entry.
+  - If you want to opt-in for tracing support, add the `Spring Cloud Sleuth` entry as well.
+* If you already have a Spring Boot application, you can also use [start.spring.io](https://start.springboot.io) to explore the project from your browser.
+You can determine the setup for the Spring Boot generation that your  project is using.

 Here are some things to know before you start:

 * **Ingestion Method**: Wavefront for Spring Boot sends data to Wavefront via [direct ingestion](direct_ingestion.html) by default.
 You can [configure your application to send data via the Wavefront proxy](#proxy).
 * **Target**: Wavefront for Spring Boot sends data to the Wavefront Freemium instance by default.
 You can [configure your application to send data to your Wavefront instance](#wf_instance).
-* **Account**: By default the starter will auto-negotiate an account and save the API token in the `~/.wavefront_freemium` file in your home directory.
-You can modify the default to be directed to your Wavefront instance (see Step 2 below).
+* **Account**: By default the starter sends you to the Freemium instance,  auto-negotiates an account, and saves the API token in the `~/.wavefront_freemium` file in your home directory.
+If you customize the starter to go to your Wavefront instance (see Step 2 below) you need to include an API token for that instance.

 <!---
 ![Ways to get started with the Wavefront for Spring Boot offering](/images/spring_boot_getting_started.png)--->